-There are pros and cons to buying leads.
-Obviously, paying for any cost that is not a guaranteed return on investment is stressful, but if this cost is bringing in a commission you might not otherwise have, it goes from being a cost to being an investment in your income.
+There are pros and cons to buying life insurance leads.
+Obviously, paying for any cost that is not a guaranteed return on investment is stressful for any insurance agent, but if this cost is bringing in a commission you might not otherwise have, it goes from being a cost to being an investment in your income.
 Ideally, you want to write more than just final expense insurance.

-The few agents who are succeeding without buying leads have a leads generating website (or websites) making their phones ring all day.
-More often than not, the bigger insurance agencies are the only ones surviving without buying any leads at all, but even they end up buying leads at the end of the day, to diversify their sources.
+The few agents who are succeeding without buying life insurance leads have a leads generating website (or websites) making their phones ring all day.
+More often than not, the bigger insurance agencies are the only ones surviving without buying any leads at all, but even they end up buying leads to diversify their sources.

 The following are some pros and cons to buying life insurance from leads generation companies like SmartFinancial.
 Remember that we’re always here to help you grow your business, and our life insurance leads are the best in the industry: 877.328.7750.

 Pros of Buying Life Insurance Leads

-Aside from buying leads from SmartFinancial, you can try direct mail, which is the most subtle way to sell life insurance.
+Aside from buying life insurance leads from SmartFinancial, you can try direct mail, which is the most subtle way to sell life insurance.
 Sure, there are agents who literally go around knocking on doors like they did in the past, but these agents are far and few between.
 These kinds of policies have lower close ratios than auto insurance, which is why life insurance agents often turn to financial advising or they sell other lines of insurance.
-However, most people are shopping life insurance online.
-If you’re dead-set against buying the best organic leads from companies like SmartFinancial, then you’ve got to invest in having a robust Internet presence.
-No, that doesn’t mean putting up a website and calling it a day.
-It’s hard work generating traffic to your pages.
-It’ll require an investment in either an agency or your own time (unless you hire someone to blog, manage social media and create ads for you).

 Cons of Buying Life Insurance Leads

-- Leads can get expensive but they’ve become a necessary evil in today’s market, especially for agents who do not market themselves properly online to Millennial shoppers.
-However, if you’re not generating insurance leads on your own, this may be the only way to go.
+Life insurance leads can be expensive but they’ve become a necessary evil in today’s market, especially for agents who do not market themselves properly online to Millennial shoppers.
+If you’re not generating insurance leads on your own, this may be the only way to go.